-- Safeguarding and Protecting the Welfare of Pupils Policy - Anti-Bullying Policy - Promoting Positive Behaviour Policy - Staff Code of Conduct - Boarding Handbook - PSHE and Relationships and Sex Education (RSE) Policy - Educational Visits Policy - Data Protection Policy - Emotional Wellbeing and Mental Health Awareness Policy - Policy on the Use and Storing of Pupil Images - Whistleblowing Policy - DfE Guidance on Teaching Online Safety in Schools (June 2019, updated Jan 2023) - Keeping Children Safe in Education 2023 (KCSIE) - UKCIS Education for a Connected World Framework (June 2020) - DfE Advice on Sharing nudes and semi-nudes, advice for education settings... - Kent Safeguarding Children Partnership Procedures
+- Safeguarding and Protecting the Welfare of Pupils Policy - Anti-Bullying Policy - Promoting Positive Behaviour Policy - Staff Code of Conduct - Expectations and Standards Guidance (Mill Hill School and Mill Hill International) - Boarding Handbook (Mill Hill School, Mill Hill International, Cobham Hall) - PSHE and Relationships and Sex Education (PSHE and RSE) Policy - Educational Visits Policy - Data Protection Policy - Equality, Diversity and Inclusion Policies (Staff, and Pupils) - Whistleblowing Policy - DfE Guidance on Teaching Online Safety in Schools (June 2019, updated Jan 2023) - Keeping Children Safe in Education 2024 (KCSIE) - UKCIS Education for a Connected World Framework (June 2020) - DfE Advice on Sharing nudes and semi-nudes, advice for education settings 2020 - Early Years Group Stage 2023 - Local Authority (Barnet, Enfield, Kent or Hertfordshire) Safeguarding Children Partnership Procedures

-2. Making use of ICT and the Internet in the Foundation
+2. Making use of IT and the Internet in the Group

-The Internet is used in the Foundation schools to raise educational standards, to promote pupil achievement, to support the professional work of staff and to enhance the Foundation's management functions.
+The Internet is used in the Group schools to raise educational standards, to promote pupil achievement, to support the professional work of staff and to enhance the Group's management functions.
 Technology is advancing rapidly and is now a huge part of everyday life, education and business.
-We want to equip our pupils with all the necessary ICT skills that they will need to enable them to progress confidently into a professional working environment when they leave school.
-However, we also need to prepare the pupils for the more subtle risks that come go hand in hand with it.
-Our pupils are therefore not just taught to use the internet and information communication technology (ICT), but how to stay safe in the online environment and how to mitigate risks.
+We want to equip our pupils with all the necessary IT skills that they will need to enable them to progress confidently into a professional working environment when they leave school.
+However, we also need to prepare the pupils for the more subtle risks that go hand in hand with technology.
+Our pupils are therefore not just taught to use the internet and information communication technology, but how to stay safe in the online environment and how to mitigate risks.